Most Common Cannabis Deficiencies

 Molybdenum (Mb) deficiency

-Symptoms of a molybdenum deficiency include chlorosis of middle leaves accompanied by orange, red, or pink color around the leaf tips and edges.
+Molybdenum deficiency symptoms include chlorosis of middle leaves accompanied by orange, red, or pink color around the leaf tips and edges.

 This nutrient tends to get locked out when the pH drops too low or there is too much Sulfur in the soil.
 Provide balanced nutrients and pH to correct this deficiency.